another-ai/manga_generator/README.md

 File for configuration

 # Models
-If you have webui 1111 or similars you can insert your PATH in env/manga_generator.env after MAIN_DIR=
+If you have webui 1111 or similars you can insert your PATH in env/manga_generator.env after MAIN_DIR= and configure the other options
 or
-1. Download from hugginface, civitai.com or any similar website every checkpoint sd xl that you use and put them into ./models/Stable-diffusion/
+Download from hugginface, civitai.com or any similar website every checkpoint sd xl that you use and put them into ./models/Stable-diffusion/
-2. Download from hugginface, civitai.com or any similar website every LoRA sd xl that you use and put them into ./models/Lora/
+(optional) Download from hugginface, civitai.com or any similar website every LoRA sd xl that you use and put them into ./models/Lora/
-3. (optional) Download from hugginface, civitai.com or any similar website every VAE that you use and put them into ./models/VAE/
+(optional) Download from hugginface, civitai.com or any similar website every VAE that you use and put them into ./models/VAE/
-4. Configure the env/manga_generator.env with your models.
+Configure the env/manga_generator.env with your models.

 # Run on Windows:
 ### Method 1